An average trading volume for Domino's Pizza Inc. (DPZ) has been steady over the recent period. - The Dwinnex

 Dividends & Splits

-In the trailing 12 months, DPZ’s forward annual dividend rate was 3.28, compared to 4.40 this year.
-Against a Trailing Annual Dividend Yield of 0.94%, it implies a Forward Annual Dividend Yield of 1.24%.
+The forward annual dividend rate for DPZ is 4.84, which was 3.28 in the trailing 12 months.
+Against a Trailing Annual Dividend Yield of 1.10%, it implies a Forward Annual Dividend Yield of 1.24%.
 The stock’s 5-year Average Dividend Yield is 0.87.

 Earnings Estimates

-Its stock is currently analyzed by 27 different market analysts.
+The company has 27 analysts who recommend its stock at the moment.
 On average, analysts expect EPS of $3.96 for the current quarter, with a high estimate of $4.42 and a low estimate of $3.46, while EPS last year was $4.25.
 The consensus estimate for the next quarter is $2.96, with high estimates of $3.2 and low estimates of $2.66.

 Analysts are recommending an EPS of between $13 and $11.57 for the fiscal current year, implying an average EPS of $12.12.
 EPS for the following year is $14.14, with 32 analysts recommending between $14.96 and $13.47.